emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 The tables below respect the format and the semantic of operators requirements table of [charter-refinement].

-# Requirements extracted from [charter-refinement] operator's inputs
+# Operator'requirements from [charter-refinement] document

+The table below is an ascii art copy of the Operator'requirements table of [charter-refinement] pdf.

 |category|requirements|note|Priority|
 |:----|:----|:----|:----|